twitivity/twitivity/README.md

 >>> stream_events.listen()
 ```

-### Setup
+### Configuration

-To register the callback URL run the program above alongside the one below.
-This will register your webhook URL and subscribe to activities.
-This only has to be setup once.
+To register the webhook URL run both programs in **parallel** (first `stream_event.py` then `configure.py`).
+This will register the webhook URL and subscribe to the current user's context.
+This configuration only has to be done once.

 ```python3
 # configure.py